Swimming pools on school property

-The Health and Safety Code requires boards to provide changing rooms with properly closing doors, adequate lighting, places to store clothing and walls without holes or broken windows.
+The board is required to provide changing rooms with properly closing doors, adequate lighting, places to store clothing and walls without holes or broken windows.
 There must be toilets within the pool enclosure.

 Warm showers are recommended but are not mandatory.

 Fencing of swimming pools must meet a number of legal requirements in the Fencing of Swimming Pools Act 1987 and The Building Code.

 It is common for school pools to be used by the community, for example school families or local swim groups.
 Any arrangement to allow non-school (third party) use of the pool must meet the requirements of the Third Party Occupancy policy which includes agreements to protect the interests of the board, the Ministry and the people using the pool.